Helpful Resources for Individuals

 The Centers for Disease Control and Prevention COVID-19 Vaccine and what you need to know.

 For more information on the CARES Act and stimulus check, click here.

 Unemployment Insurance is an employer-paid insurance program that helps workers who are unemployed through no fault of their own.
 It provides temporary income to qualified individuals while they are looking for other work.

-The CARES Act provides most individuals an emergency increase in traditional unemployment insurance (UI) benefits of $600 per week through July 31, 2020 (on top of State benefits).
+In 2020, the CARES Act provided most individuals an emergency increase in traditional unemployment insurance (UI) benefits (on top of State benefits).
 The Act also created the Pandemic Unemployment Assistance program, which provides up to 39 weeks of unemployment insurance to people not otherwise eligible for regular unemployment compensation (including the self-employed and those who have exhausted their regular and extended benefits).

 In order to qualify for this benefit program, you must have worked in Ohio during the past 12 to 18 months and have earned at least a minimum amount of wages as determined by the guidelines.
 You must also be able, available and actively seeking work for each week that you are collecting benefits.

 To apply and expedite the claims process for those laid off due to the COVID-19 pandemic, click here.
 Call toll-free 1-877-644-6562, between the hours of 8 a.m. and 5 p.m., Monday through Friday.